-I sent him a private message with a full list of the urbex gear that I use and I explained why I use that particular item.
+I sent him a private message with a full list of the urbex gear that I use and I explained why I use these particular items.
 I thought it would be a good idea to also write a blog post about it.

-That way I can not only just help him but also anyone else that may be new to urban exploration and wants to know what gear to take when exploring abandoned buildings.
+That way I can not only just help him but also anyone else that may be new to urban exploration and wants to know what urban exploring gear to take when exploring abandoned buildings.

 My Urbex Gear

 When I started urban exploring I had nothing but a flashlight, a knife, and my cellphone to use in case of an emergency.
-Over the years my urbex gear has expanded into so much more than I can carry in my just pockets.
+Over the years my gear for exploring has expanded into so much more than I can carry in my pockets.

 I’ve learned that when exploring abandoned buildings it’s better to have something and not need it than to need something and not have it.

-The urbex gear that I’m listing below isn’t necessarily the only gear you should have.
+The urban exploration equipment that I’m listing below isn’t necessarily the only gear you should have.
 I’m only showing you what I personally like to carry with me when out exploring.
 I’ll also include links to where you can find each item should you want to get it for yourself.

 I’ll start off with my backpack of choice, which is the Burton Annex 28L Backpack.

 There’s honestly nothing special about this particular backpack.
 I chose it simply because I like the style, look, and material that it is made out of.

 It’s spacious enough to hold all my urbex gear but also light enough so it won’t weigh me down.
 In it, I carry my flashlights, camera, extra batteries, gloves, first aid kit, tape, water, portable charger, and some extra gear.